LimKianAn/x-cellent-cloudgateway/README.md

 ## Pipe

-Another pillar of CloudGateway is the pipe.
-In our example, we can find a pipe in the CloudGateway [config](https://github.com/LimKianAn/x-cellent-cloudgateway/demo/minimal/client/conf.yaml), which is consumed by the container as shown in the `docker-compose.yaml`.
-The pipe looks like this:
+Another pillar of cloudgateway is _Pipe_, which can be found in cloudgateway [conf.yaml](https://github.com/LimKianAn/x-cellent-cloudgateway/demo/minimal/client/conf.yaml) which is consumed by the container as shown in the docker-compose.yaml above.

 ```yaml
 name: nginx